 Forced to mature at a young age through battling severe illness, Defron has a passion for empowering tomorrow’s leaders and at-risk-youth through hip-hop.
 Since 2009 he has been running his own independent lyric writing & rapping workshops with Freeza & The Push at rural and metropolitan youth services where he promotes overcoming hardship through creative expression and positive resolve.
 To date he has facilitated hip-hop lyricism and performance workshops with Song Room, Mirabel Foundation, Metropolitan Remand Centre, Multicultural Arts Victoria, Melbourne Recital Centre, City of Ballarat, Wellington Shire, Wyndham City Youth Services, Deakin University, Monash University, Royal Children’s Hospital (Melbourne), Humour Foundation Australia, Creative-Write It, Operation Newstart Torquay, Wild at Heart Community Arts and more.

-Today Defron runs the hip-hop & electronica department at Victorian non-profit youth music organisation The Push and independently on a freelance basis delivers hip-hop workshops & demonstrations at schools, youth-services and universities.
+Today Defron still independently delivers hip-hop/rap workshops & demonstrations at schools, youth-services and universities.